draftedus/tangram/README.md

 # Tangram

-Tangram is an open source machine learning toolkit.
+Tangram is an all-in-one machine learning toolkit.